Campfire Bears

 “Must have been a Campfire Bear, Ari Rae.
 You’ve got to watch out for them.
 They are sneaky critters, and they sure do love S’mores!”

-As her Grampa sat chuckling Ari Rae became a bit suspicious and thought:
+As her Grampa stood by the campfire chuckling, Ari Rae became suspicious and thought…

 “Maybe the Campfire Bear is really my Grampa.“